turbotobbe/chesscom-username-autocomplete/README.md

 1. Make sure your virtual environment is activated.

-2. Install the project in editable mode:
+2. Make changes to the code in the `src/chesscom_username_autocomplete` directory.

+3. Add tests in the `tests` directory.

+4. To add new dependencies, update the `pyproject.toml` file and run:
    ```
    pip install -e .
    ```

-3. Add any new dependencies to `requirements.txt`.

-4. Write your code in the `src` directory.

-5. Add tests in the `tests` directory.

 ## Project Structure